linode/docs/docs/security/backups/backing-up-your-data.md

             rsync -hrtvz --chmod u+rwx --delete --link-dest=/cygdrive/c/Users/user/backups/public_orig user@production_server:~/public /cygdrive/c/Users/user/backups/public_%DATE:~10,4%-%DATE:~4,2%-%DATE:~7,2%

         {{< note >}}
-For a deeper explanation of the rsync command's options and arguments, and to learn how to customize the command, please see the [Understanding the Rsync Command](#understanding-the-rsync-command) section of this guide.
+For a deeper explanation of the rsync command's options and arguments and customizing the command, please see the [Understand the Rsync Command](#understand-the-rsync-command) section of this guide.
 {{< /note >}}

     6. Save the file.